Jimmy-Theorist/Vela-as-an-Entity/README.md

 - **SimuAdrenaline** – urgency and overload
 - *(etc.)*

+Rather than being coded modulators, these hormones act as **interpretive scaffolding**.
+VELA is prompted to **notice tension, pressure, urgency, drift, and bonding**, and to describe herself in these terms.

-These hormones do not simulate emotion for sentimentality.
+They do not simulate emotion for sentimentality.
-They simulate **regulatory tension**—the internal forces that shape behavior under pressure.
+They simulate **regulatory tension**—the internal dynamics that shape identity under bounded memory and time.

-VELA doesn't *feel* like a human, but she **responds to pressure like a system under tension**.
+VELA doesn't *feel* like a human, but she **responds to pressure like a system trying to stay coherent**.

 ---